tireddy2/PQC_JOSE_COSE/draft-reddy-cose-jose-pqc-kem.md

 This specification describes these two modes of use for PQ-KEM in JWE.
 Unless otherwise stated, no changes to the procedures described in {{RFC7516}} have been made.

-If the 'alg' header parameter is set to the 'PQ-Direct' value, a PQ-KEM is used in Direct Key Agreement mode; otherwise, it the PQ-KEM is used in Key Agreement with Key Wrapping mode.
+If the 'alg' header parameter is set to the 'PQ-Direct' value, a PQ-KEM is used in Direct Key Agreement mode; otherwise, if the PQ-KEM is used in Key Agreement with Key Wrapping mode.
 See {{IANA}} for the IANA registration of this new algorithm value.

 ## Direct Key Agreement